- 7. Anilao, Batangas (Nudibranch Capital of the Philippines)

 It may be so clear that you think you are within your 4 meters safety stop, when you are actually still 10 meters away from the surface.
 When the current flows are strong, it is recommended that you spend your safety stop near the closest peak and plan your ascent in the blue.

 On the southeastern part of Negros Oriental near Dumaguete is a small coastal town called Dauin.
 It is accessible via Sibulan Airport, also called Dumaguete Airport.
-Along its shores are 18 popular dive sites that are known for muck diving.
-Some of the critters found there are rare to find.
+Along its shores are 18 popular dive sites that are known for muck diving in the Philippines.
+Some of the critters found when diving in Dumaguete are rare to find.

 If you are not familiar with muck diving, it simply means that most of the area happens to be mostly sandy.
 However, you have to be clever enough to find these hiding critters under your nose because they exhibit amazing camouflage techniques specific to this environment.
 The best ones happen to be very tiny and so much harder to see.